Skip Navigation LinksRawMilkandRawDairyProducts

 Illustration of machinery milking cows

-When someone drinks raw milk, they also are drinking any germs that may be in the raw milk.
+Eating or drinking unpasteurized milk products can make people sick.ā€‹ When someone drinks raw (unpasteurized) milk, they also are drinking any germs that are in the raw milk.
 These germs can make a person sick.
-These disease-causing germs can also be found in milk products such as cheese and creams that are made from raw milk.
-Eating or drinking unpasteurized milk products can also make people sick.
+Disease-causing germs can also be sometimes found in dairy products (such as cheese and cream) that are made from raw milk. ā€‹

-What are the health risks of eating or drinking something made with raw milk?
+ā€‹What are the health risks of eating or drinking something made with raw milk?

 Illustration of germs in raw milk